Facebook

 How to register

-To participate in the 2024 VYT competition register you are required to login to the CloudDeakin VYT site and download the VYT Entrant Pack and the mandatory presentation template.
+To participate in the 2024 VYT competition, log in to the CloudDeakin VYT site and download the VYT Entrant Pack and the mandatory presentation template.
 The site also includes the competition rules, judging criteria plus support and advice, training news and updates.
 It’s also where you submit your final presentation.

 You can self-enrol right now!